 Evaluation of the Adnexal Mass in an Older Woman

 The evaluation and management of an adnexal mass in an older woman is an important clinical challenge.
 Adnexal masses arise in gynecologic and non-gynecologic sites.
-Primary ovarian lesions include functional cysts and neoplastic cysts and masses (benign, borderline, and malignant).
+Primary ovarian lesions include functional cysts, neoplastic cysts and masses (benign, borderline, and malignant).
 Ovarian cysts are not unusual during perimenopause and menopause.
 Most are benign.
 Age is the most significant risk factor for ovarian cancer, with a lifetime risk for ovarian cancer of 1 in 70.
-Adnexal masses can be found in the course of evaluation for symptoms or incidentally on exam or imaging.
+Adnexal masses can be found in the course of evaluation of symptoms or incidentally on examination or imaging.
 The use of tumor markers and imaging for early detection of cancer in asymptomatic women has not been shown to reduce mortality.
-Given the risks associated with surgery for false-positive results of screening, the screening of asymptomatic women is not recommended.
+Given the risks associated with surgery for false-positive results, the screening of asymptomatic women is not recommended.

-The goal is to identify malignancy while minimizing unnecessary intervention.
-Ultrasound is the imaging modality of choice.
-It offers the ability to characterize the ovarian mass, whether simple, multilocular, cystic/solid or solid.
+In this patient population, the goal is to identify malignancy while minimizing unnecessary intervention.
+Ultrasound is the imaging modality of choice as itoffers the ability to characterize the ovarian mass.
 MRI may be used in addition to ultrasound in the differentiation of benign versus malignant lesions, but the additional cost may not be justifiable.
-CT and or PET-CT imaging is useful for preoperative imaging of lesions highly suspicious for ovarian cancer to optimize surgical planning, but have a limited role in the initial evaluation of adnexal masses.
+CT and PET-CT imaging are useful for preoperative imaging of lesions highly suspicious for ovarian cancer to optimize surgical planning, but have a limited role in the initial evaluation of adnexal masses.

 Primary management of ovarian cancer by a gynecologic oncologist has improved survival rates.
 Currently ACOG and Society of Gynecologic Oncology recommend that patients presenting with the following be referred to a gynecologic oncologist: